cultureandempire/cultureandempire.github.io/cande.md

 The dot-com boom bubbled in 1999, driven by the dream of cheap access to millions -- no, billions -- of consumers.
 Investors threw huge amounts of money at firms whose business plan typically went: "*1.
 Give people something free.
 2. ???
 3. Profit!*" In 2000, the dot-com bubble burst, mainly because big firms had spent so much cash on solving the millennium Y2K "crisis" that they had to freeze all new IT spending for two or three years.
 Big IT firms' profits fell, investors panicked, the stock market collapsed, and so did most dot-com firms.
 Most of those companies' business plans were empty anyway.

-In 1999, Napster started to let people trade songs on-line.
+In 1999, Napster started to let people trade songs on line.
 It was blatantly illegal and incredibly popular.
 Napster was almost immediately sued and shut down by lawsuits in 2001, the same year that Wikipedia, the blatantly legal and incredibly popular shared-knowledge collection website, was launched.
 After shrugging off many years of contempt and ridicule for allowing anyone to edit pages, Wikipedia made Encyclopedia Britannica redundant by around 2005.

 Around the Millennium, it was not yet clear that the digital revolution was real.
 By the late 1990's, the widespread use of computers at work had lowered -- not raised -- productivity.
 Everyone was playing Solitaire instead of worrying about the coming end of the world.
 The dot-com crash seemed to prove that brick-and-mortar was still the real world and that "digital mindshare" was a hoax.